tsarnet/cs-sdk/README.md

 ## Parameters

-- `Id` - The Id Of The User To Validate.
+- `Id` - The id of the user to validate.

 ```csharp
 public Async Task<Data> ValidateUserAsync(string Id)